ur-tcs/programming-2-ex-12/README.md

 val scala3Version = "3.4.2"
 ```

-As part of your build definition you specify the version of sbt that your build uses.
-This allows people with different versions of the sbt launcher to build the same projects with consistent results.
+As part of your build definition, you specify the Scala version to be used in your build. sbt will take care of downloading and installing this version of the compiler.
+This allows people with different system configurations to build the same projects with consistent results.

 ```scala
 lazy val root = project